withinJoel/Elsa/Documentation/Syntax.md

 * `cls` or `clearscreen` - To clear screen
 * `exit` - To exit the terminal
 * `refresh` - To refresh/reload.
+    * For windows you can press ctrl + r.
 * `echo:` - To display something on the terminal. example: `echo:I am Joel.`
     * `echo:` - To display the output n number of times. example: `echo: I am Joel *11`
 * `ver` or `version` - To display the version of Elsa.